If you are planning on applying to Guilford College, there is no application fee, which means it is free to apply.

 ✅ Guilford College accepts eligible transfer credits from accredited institutions.
 Guilford College accepts:

-• CLEP subject tests • Life Long Learning Credit
+• CLEP subject tests • DSST/DANTES • Life Long Learning Credit

 Does Guilford College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Guilford College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Guilford College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Guilford College?

-❌ No, Guilford College is test optional, so you can decide if you want to to send your test scores.
-If you have higher than average scores, you may want to send them.
-If you scored lower than a school's average, you it might make sense to leave them out of your application.
+❌ No, Guilford College is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Guilford College's acceptance rate?